Cloud computing terms

 A company that provides a cloud-based platform, infrastructure, application or storage services, usually for a fee.
 Learn more about cloud service providers.

 A service that lets you store data by transferring it over the Internet or another network to an offsite storage system maintained by a third party.
-Find out more about Azure Storage.
+Learn more about cloud storage.

 A cloud that combines public and private clouds, bound together by technology that allows data and applications to be shared between them.
-A hybrid cloud gives businesses greater flexibility to scale up and down and more deployment options.
+A hybrid cloud gives businesses greater flexibility to scale up and down, and offers more deployment options.
+Learn more about hybrid cloud computing.

 infrastructure as a service (IaaS)